Charlie Woods fist pumps just like dad Tiger after birdie putt

 Playing as part of a tandem with father Tiger Woods this weekend at the PNC Championship in Orlando, 11-year-old Charlie gave a big fist pump after draining a birdie putt on Sunday.

-Charlie has really been following the "like father, like son" proverb, even wearing a matching red shit with his dad, Tiger’s famous Sunday threads.
+Charlie has really been following the "like father, like son" proverb, even wearing a matching red shirt with his dad, Tiger’s famous Sunday threads.

 Charlie also impressed off the tee on Sunday, nearly driving the green from 245 yards away on the 13th hole.